 The bone is now trimmed with a saw to fit the defect.
 Care is taken to avoid injury to the vascular pedicle during this procedure.

-The bone should be contoured to match the overlaying plate as much as possible to avoid large bone-plate gaps.
+The bone should be contoured to the overlaying plate as much as possible to avoid large bone-plate gaps.
 This will usually require performing closing ostectomies (wedge) on the bone flap.
-The individual segments should not be less than 2.5 cm in length.
+If more than one ostectomy is used, the individual segments should not be less than 2.5 cm in length.

 Fixation of the bone graft